danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 it wasn't only about sexual fantasies.
 We talked about each other's days,
 about our sentiments.
-She needed some help with money —
+She needed some help with money,
 said she'd lost it through bad decisions.
 Maybe I needed some help from a therapist
 because my lust for her